Hugh Wilson (RAF officer): World War II

 Recalled to active service with the RAF in 1939, Wilson was the Commanding Officer of the Aerodynamic Flight of the RAE at RAF Farnborough.

 Between 1941 and the end of the war Wilson was the RAF's main test pilot on all captured enemy aircraft.
 Flying these aircraft from RAF Farnborough (they had been repainted with RAF roundels), Wilson would evaluate their handling and performance (see Armin Faber incident).

 After a short period working in America as a test pilot, Wilson joined No. 616 Squadron in 1944 to train pilots on Britain's first jet fighter, the Gloster Meteor.
 He subsequently became Officer Commanding of the Empire Test Pilots' School at RAF Cranfield.

+Awards

 World air speed record

 On 7 November 1945, flying the Gloster Meteor Britannia (EE454) over a 1.86 mi course at Herne Bay in Kent, Wilson averaged a new world air speed record for a jet fighter of 606.38 mph.